weblab-workshops/gcp-example/README.md

 To see this code in action, click [here](https://gcp-example.herokuapp.com/)

 ## Setup
 These steps approximately follow those given [here](https://www.npmjs.com/package/@google-cloud/storage); however, we diverge torwards the later steps as they don't give good examples (in my opinion).
-The steps in this readme should hopefully be sufficient
+The steps in this readme should hopefully be sufficient, though this Setup section was last updated around January 2021 so sorry if there are slight differences
 ### Step 1: Set up a GCP Account

 Google Cloud Platform accounts are simply linked to your gmail so they're easy to set up, but you should make sure to get the 1-year free $300 of credits they offer to new users.
 Most likely your app will cost you <$1 per week, so the $300 should easily cover you for a year.
 To get started, simply sign up [here](https://cloud.google.com/free).
 You may actually have made this account already for the Auth lecture.